wodby/docs/apps/backups.md

 # Backups

-## Manual and auto backups

-Wodby provides backups for database and files.
-The depth of backups by default is `7 days`.
-You can configure time when auto-backups run (in UTC).
-You can always restore from the selected backup in one click.
+Some services in stacks such as database come with backups orchestration.
+You can run backups manually for applications based on such stacks from Wodby Dashboard.
+Backups of an application instance will be stored on the same server where the instance is deployed.
+Additionally, you can restore data from backups.

+## Auto Backups

+You can enable auto backups for your applications by specifying backup depth (backups older than this # of days will be cleaned up automatically) and time in UTC when to start the backup process.

 To avoid extra load on your server, backups run successively per server.
-You can always run a manual backup of your app's database/files.
-Backups files are available to download in tar.gz archives.

 ## Mirroring

 Wodby provides backup mirroring to different storages.
-Currently only AWS S3 supported.
-You can either connect your own AWS S3 bucket or use AWS S3 bucket provided by Wodby.
+You can either use your own storage (currently only AWS S3 supported) or Wodby Storage.

-### Mirroring to AWS S3 provided by Wodby
+### Wodby Storage

-The simplest way to setup backup mirroring is to use simply select Wodby storage as the provider.
-We will store your backups in <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> bucket.
-The depth of the backups is `7 days`.
-Meaning that backups with age more than 7 days (since the moment of upload) will be deleted automatically.
+The simplest way to setup backup mirroring is to use simply select Wodby Storage as a provider.

-### Create your own Bucket

-Please read official <a href="http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html" target="_blank">Getting Started Guide</a> by AWS.
+Backups older than 7 days (since the moment of upload) stored in Wodby Storage will be deleted automatically. **Limitation for Wodby Storage will soon be updated to X MB/GB per instance.**

+### AWS S3

+To mirror backups to your own AWS S3 bucket you'll need to specify the following information:

+* AWS Access Key Id
+* AWS Secret Access Key
+* Bucket name
+* Bucket region